-Policies for the protection of human subjects in NASA-NSBRI sponsored research projects are described in NASA Management Instruction (NMI) 7100.8B (Protection of Human Research Subjects).
-Animal use and care requirements are described in the NASA Code of Federal Regulations (CFR) 1232 (Care and Use of Animals in the Conduct of NASA Activities).
-Both documents are available from the Office of Biological and Physical Research, Code UB, NASA Headquarters, Washington, DC 20546.
+Animal use and care requirements are described in the NASA Code of Federal Regulations (CFR) 1232 (Care and Use of Animals in the Conduct of NASA Activities):

 Additional Requirements for Research Employing Human Subjects

 A letter signed by the Chair of the Institutional Review Board (IRB) identifying the proposal submitted to the NSBRI by title and certifying approval of proposed human subjects protocols and procedures should be included in the appendix of the proposal.
 IRB certifications for other research proposals or grants cannot be substituted (even if they employ the same protocols and procedures).